There's no doubt Kajabi was the OG of course platforms. A decade ago.

 - Teaching live and selling the recording: Why choose from a live or pre-recorded course when you could do both?

-Host videos and content for passive income—and charge a premium for live course experiences.
+Only Mighty lets you host videos and content for passive income—and charge a premium for live course experiences.

-Unlike Kajabi, everything happens on a platform with engagement built through it: add private Spaces, live events, discussion forums, member profiles, video and written content, and more!
+Unlike Kajabi, everything happens on a single platform with engagement built through it: add private Spaces, live events, discussion forums, member profiles, video and written content, and more!

 What makes Mighty the best Kajabi alternative: